History of Christian universalism: Clement of Alexandria (c. 150 – c. 215)

 The Universalists Hosea Ballou (1829), Thomas Whittemore (1830), John Wesley Hanson (1899) and George T. Knight (1911) claimed that Clement of Alexandria expressed universalist positions in early Christianity.
 Such claims have always been controversial.
-Some scholars believe that Clement used the term apocatastasis to refer primarily to the restoration of a select few, but with universal implications.
+Some scholars believe that Clement used the term apokatastasis to refer primarily to the restoration of a select few, but with universal implications.
 Brian E. Daley writes that Clement viewed "punishment after death as a medicinal and therefore temporary measure" and that he suggested "with great caution the related prospect of universal salvation for all intelligent creatures", for example in his Stromateis, Book VII, Chapter 2.

 Origen (c.
 185 – 254)

-According to Daley, Origen was firmly convinced that "all human souls will ultimately be saved" and "united to God forever in loving contemplation" and that this is "an indispensable part of the “end” promised by Paul in I Cor 15.24–28."
+According to Daley, Origen was firmly convinced that "all human souls will ultimately be saved" and "united to God forever in loving contemplation" and that this is "an indispensable part of the 'end' promised by Paul in I Cor 15.24–28."
 Daley also notes that Origen sometimes called this final state of universal salvation ἀποκατάστασις and suggested it was already a familiar concept to his readers.

-Fredrick W. Norris maintained, however, that Origen may not have strongly believed in universal reconciliation at all.
-In an article on apocatastasis in The Westminster handbook to Origen (2004) he wrote, "As far as we can tell, therefore, Origen never decided to stress exclusive salvation or universal salvation, to the strict exclusion of either case."
+Frederick W. Norris maintained, however, that Origen may not have strongly believed in universal reconciliation at all.
+In an article on apokatastasis in The Westminster Handbook to Origen (2004) he wrote, "As far as we can tell, therefore, Origen never decided to stress exclusive salvation or universal salvation, to the strict exclusion of either case."